cblake003/cblake003/README.md

 Here are some of the projects I've worked on:

-Blackjack (https://github.com/cblake003/Blackjack) - A web-app game of Blackjack with my own style added to it. goodWines(https://goodwines-9bf6c962c400.herokuapp.com/) - A take off the app goodReads for users to review their favorite wines.
+<a href="https://github.com/cblake003/Blackjack">Blackjack</a> - A web-app game of Blackjack with my own style added to it.
+goodWines(https://goodwines-9bf6c962c400.herokuapp.com/) - A take off the app goodReads for users to review their favorite wines.
 DMC Cruises(https://dmccruises-6f1a47dff91f.herokuapp.com/) - A group collaboration of a mock-cruise website.
 Venue-Vibes(https://github.com/cblake003/venue-vibes) - A single-page full stack application using React and TicketMaster API for users to track their favorite artists' upcoming events.